Xposed-Modules-Repo/me.jsonet.jshook/README.en.md

 ## Cautions

-Version 1.0.2 before the default is frida hook, so the previous use of frida need to set the global default to frida in the framework management.
+Version 1.0.2 before the default is frida hook, so the previous use of frida need to use the framework management will be set to frida global default , import framework currently only supports frida-gadget.

 ## Script Description